-Before swinging the superstructure over the side when the outriggers are retracted, check the Load Chart for backwards stability.
+Before swinging the superstructure over the side when the outriggers are not fully extended and set, consult the Load Chart for any boom angle or boom length restrictions.

 Long cantilever booms can create a tipping condition when in an extended and lowered position.
 Retract the boom proportionally with reference to the capacity of the applicable Load Chart.